bmixonba/bmixonba.github.io/_posts/2025-05-21-Linux-Routing.md

 ## Network Layer

-After the packets have been aggregated, the `ip_rcv` function is called.
+After the packets have been aggregated and passed up the network stack through GRO, the `ip_rcv` function is called.
+Recall that it is not called directly, but through the `ip_packet_type` registered with the kernel.

 ```c